 Opioids wrong way to treat back pain

-Lower back pain is the leading cause of disability globally the current most common treatments for it, pain medication, expensive therapies, surgery and injections, are “useless, unnecessary and harmful,” according to recent research.
-Instead physical treatment and exercise are recommended.
-The research was documented in three papers written by an international group of researchers from Australia, UK, the US, Denmark, The Netherlands, Canada, Switzerland, Finland, Sweden, Brazil, South Africa and Germany.
+Lower back pain is the leading cause of disability globally.
+The most common treatments for it, pain medication, expensive therapies, surgery, and injections, are “useless, unnecessary and harmful,” according to recent research.
+Instead, physical treatment and exercise are recommended.
+The research was documented in three papers written by an international group of researchers from Australia, the UK, the US, Denmark, The Netherlands, Canada, Switzerland, Finland, Sweden, Brazil, South Africa, and Germany.

-Currently over 540 million people are affected by activity-limiting low back pain at any one time.
-The burden of low back is expected to continue to increase with an aging and increasingly obsess population.
+Currently, over 540 million people are affected by activity-limiting low back pain at any one time.
+The low back burden is expected to continue to increase with an aging and increasingly obsess population.

 Coordinated inter/national leadership to drive transformational change across health and social services and occupational settings to stop fragmented and outdated models of care

-Avoidance of what the authors call harmful and useless medical treatments through the adoption of a similar framework to drug regulation.
+Avoidance of what the authors call harmful and useless medical treatments by adopting a similar framework to drug regulation.

 Public health campaigns to address the widespread population and health professional misconceptions about the causes and prognosis of low back pain and the effectiveness of different treatments.

-If the bill passes, practitioners who currently are certified in Equine Massage Therapy would be able to practice.
+If the bill passes, practitioners who are currently certified in Equine Massage Therapy will practice.
 Others who already practice it under their current license would have until 2022 to get their certification.
 Read more.